duytamvu24/Realtime-MRI-Pipeline/README.md

 The threshold is defined as a fraction of the average tidal volume (e.g., 30%).

-From all images acquired during end-expiration, one representative image per slice and per ECG class is selected.
+From all images acquired during end-expiration, one representative image per slice and per ECG class is selected:

 #### Input Data
 - Spirometry file